Q Super Income Protection

 - 24/7 protection: With Q Super income protection, you will be covered 24 hours a day, 7 days a week.

-- 14 days waiting period: Waiting period is an amount of time until you receive your first monthly benefit payment and with Q Super, the waiting period is 14 days, which starts once all your paid sick leave have been used.
+- 30 or 90 days waiting period: Waiting period is an amount of time until you receive your first monthly benefit payment and with Q Super, the waiting period is 30 or 90 days, which starts once all your paid sick leave have been used.

 - Cover for part-time employees: Not only will full-time employees of the Queensland Government benefit from income protection cover from QSuper, but also part-time employees who are making compulsory contributions to their super fund.